Standard body mass index calculation with clinical classification.

 This assessment provides statistical probability and mathematical interpretation based on validated clinical equations.
 It is not a diagnostic tool.

-Body Mass Index (BMI) is a person's weight in kilograms divided by the square of height in meters.
-It is a simple, inexpensive, and non-invasive surrogate measure of body fat.
+Body Mass Index (BMI) is a screening tool that uses a person's weight in pounds and height in inches to estimate body fatness.
+It is a simple, inexpensive, and non-invasive surrogate measure used in clinical settings.

-Originally developed in the 1830s by Belgian statistician Adolphe Quetelet, BMI was never intended to measure individual health.
-It was a population study tool.
-In the 1970s, it was refined as a clinical surrogate for body fatness by Ancel Keys.
+Originally developed in the 1830s by Belgian statistician Adolphe Quetelet, BMI was refined as a clinical surrogate for body fatness by Ancel Keys in the 1970s.
+The 703 conversion factor was established to adapt the metric formula for US units.

 For a more complete picture, pair your BMI with a waist circumference measurement.
 A high BMI with a small waist often indicates high muscle mass rather than high body fat.